Internship Committee Handbook

-The Chair of the Internship Committee calls meetings, pulls together agendas, attends the contextual education orientation session at Boston University with other members of the IC, produces the formal evaluations based on the input of the IC, and generally serves as liaison for the Committee to the student, congregation/people being served, pastor/director, and the Office of Contextual Education at the School of Theology.
+The Chair of the Internship Committee calls meetings, pulls together agendas, attends the contextual education orientation session at Boston University with other members of the IC, produces the mid-year review and final evaluation based on the input of the IC, and generally serves as liaison for the Committee to the student, congregation/people being served, pastor/director, and the Office of Contextual Education at the School of Theology.

 What is the Work of the Internship Committee?